jaystefko/react-starter/README.md

 # Welcome

 Hello :)
 It is a boilerplate to use for future projects starting.
 I will try to cover up as much as i can to make it easy to re-adjust.
 If you have some comments or you want to work on it with me just write to me :)
 My email address is jakub.stefko[at]gmail.com

 # Manual

 1. Enter 'yarn install' (if you are using latest node version webpack will throw warnings -> downgrade to i.e. n v8, #webpack2020shaming)
 2. Now you have few possibilities:

-   - yarn start - starts the development server (using webpack, no hot module added so you have to refresh after changes - i don't see this as a problem for now)
+   - yarn start - starts the development server (using webpack, no hot module added so you have to refresh after changes - I don't see this as a problem for now, https://github.com/gaearon/react-hot-loader if u need to have it)
    - yarn build - bundles the app into static production build in './dist' directory

 # Contributor List